-A new Connecticut Supreme Court decision, Pikula v.
-Department of Social Services, establishes clear guidelines for determining if a trust should be considered a “supplemental needs trust” or a “general support trust.”
+The Connecticut Supreme Court decision, Pikula v.
+Department of Social Services, established clear guidelines for determining if a trust should be considered a “supplemental needs trust” or a “general support trust.”

 In general, assets held in a supplemental needs trust are considered unavailable in determining Medicaid eligibility for the trust beneficiary.

 The language of a supplemental needs trust states that the trust funds are specifically used to supplement the beneficiary’s needs beyond what Medicaid will cover.

 Assets held in a general support trust are considered available and unprotected under the Medicaid regulations as the trust language often gives broad discretion to the Trustee to provide for the beneficiary’s general support and maintenance, which would include the cost of long-term care.